cruzjuan298/Syllabus-Scraper-V1/README.md

 # Syllabus-Scraper-V1

-A convient way to get data from your syllabus(or any pdf) using the chatgpt api
+A convenient way to get data from your syllabus(or any pdf) using the ChatGPT API

 ## Table of Contents